DerEuroMark View RSS

 • php-collective/file-storage-image-processor – Image processing and variant generation

 All three packages work standalone in any framework, or plain PHP projects.
-They use standard PSR interfaces, Dependency Injection, and have zero framework dependencies.

 What this means: